-Case in point: Nancy Zoller’s textured bisque hump molds.
+Case in point: Nancy Zoller’s textured bisque molds.
 I love how Nancy incorporates texture right into the clay mold, and adds a spiral detail to make a piece look thrown.
 In today’s post, Nancy explains her straightforward process for making textured hump molds for clay. -Jennifer Poellot Harnetty, editor.

-Making the Bisque Hump Mold
+Making the Textured Bisque Mold

 Once you’ve found or made a drape form, you’ve ready to start making your bisque mold on top of it.
 Roll out a slab of clay about 1/4 inch thick and place it over your drape mold (figure 1).
 If your drape form is glass or metal, place a piece of plastic wrap between the form and the clay to keep the slab from sticking.
 Cut and smooth the bottom edge so that it’s a straight, even and level line, following the base of the form.

 Stamp into the clay surface as if you were making a piece with a concave, design (figure 2).
 Make your own clay stamps or use items from nature such as shells, pine cones, and leaves.
 Using a wheel and a ribbon or loop tool, carve borders or defining lines to frame in your design.
 Remember that whatever is carved into the clay will be raised and reversed in your future piece.